 Climate action efforts are already underway in the San Francisco By Area.
 Best-practice solutions must be scaled and accelerated regionally in a broad, coordinated, and efficient way that leverages resources and existing programs, and supports innovative policies and programs.Our goal is to find opportunities for additional GHG emission reductions using the Project Drawdown framework, and lead regional public engagement efforts where a larger-scale approach would help everyone.

-leverage the Project Drawdown framework and align with the California State Climate Strategies
+leverage the Project Drawdown solutions framework & align with California's Climate Strategies

 Project Drawdown’s framework is the key to identifying opportunities for reducing emissions that go beyond the typical climate action plan categories of energy, water, waste, and transportation.
 The Project Drawdown list of 80 solutions to reverse global warming is global, so not all of the solutions are equally relevant for the San Francisco Bay Area.
 Although an official list of Drawdown solutions won’t be localized for California or the San Francisco Bay Area for at least a year or two, our approach enables the region to move forward without it.
 See more information about Project Drawdown.

 By working regionally to publish messages, we will benefit from economies of scale and make our messages more memorable.
 The regional messaging platform will point community members back to local programs and resources.
 The more that community members encounter messaging about resources and information to help them reduce their carbon footprint, the more individual responsibility will become normalized.

 work through existing networks

 There’s no need to reinvent the wheel.
 Our strategies can be nested and delivered within existing networks and collaborations, to minimize start-up time and costs, and avoid overtaxing partners.